 Mortgage-Related Matters.
-Various alleged purchasers of, and counterparties involved in transactions relating to, mortgage pass-through certificates, collateralised debt obligations and other mortgage-related products (including Aozora Bank, Ltd., Basis Yield Alpha Fund (Master) and IKB Deutsche Industriebank AG) have filed complaints in the United States against the company and certain of its affiliates, generally alleging that the offering documents for the securities that they purchased contained untrue statements of material fact and material omissions and generally seeking rescission and/or damages.
+Various alleged purchasers of, and counterparties involved in transactions relating to, mortgage pass-through certificates, collateralised debt obligations and other mortgage-related products (including IKB Deutsche Industriebank AG) have filed complaints in the United States against the company and certain of its affiliates, generally alleging that the offering documents for the securities that they purchased contained untrue statements of material fact and material omissions and generally seeking rescission and/or damages.
 Certain of these complaints allege fraud and seek punitive damages.

 Libya-Related Litigation.
 GSI is the defendant in an action filed on January 21, 2014 with the High Court of Justice in London by the Libyan Investment Authority, relating to nine derivative transactions between the plaintiff and GSI and seeking, among other things, rescission of the transactions and unspecified equitable compensation and damages exceeding \$1 billion.
-On December 4, 2014, the Libyan Investment Authority filed an amended statement of claim.
+The trial commenced on June 13, 2016.

 Interest Rate Swap Antitrust Litigation.
-GSI is among the defendants named in putative antitrust class actions relating to the trading of interest rate swaps, filed beginning in November 2015 in the U.S. District Courts for the Southern District of New York and Northern District of Illinois.
+GSI is among the defendants named in putative antitrust class actions relating to the trading of interest rate swaps, filed beginning in November 2015 and consolidated in the U.S. District Court for the Southern District of New York.
 The complaints generally allege a conspiracy among the dealers and brokers since at least January 1, 2007 to preclude exchange trading of interest rate swaps.
 The complaints seek declaratory and injunctive relief as well as treble damages in an unspecified amount.
-On February 25, 2016, certain plaintiffs in the New York court filed an amended complaint, and moved to consolidate all pending actions in that court.

-GSI is among the defendants named in an antitrust action relating to the trading of interest rate swaps filed in the U.S. District Court for the Southern District of New York on April 18, 2016 by the operator of a swap execution facility and certain of its affiliates.
-The complaint asserts claims under federal and state antitrust laws and state common law in connection with an alleged conspiracy among the defendants to preclude trading of interest rate swaps on the plaintiffs' swap execution facility and seeks declaratory and injunctive relief as well as treble damages in an unspecified amount.
+GSI is among the defendants named in antitrust actions relating to the trading of interest rate swaps filed in the U.S. District Court for the Southern District of New York beginning in April 2016 by operators of swap execution facilities and certain of their affiliates.
+The complaints generally assert claims under federal and state antitrust laws and state common law in connection with an alleged conspiracy among the defendants to preclude trading of interest rate swaps on the plaintiffs' respective swap execution facilities and seek declaratory and injunctive relief as well as treble damages in an unspecified amount.
+These actions have been consolidated with the class action described above for pretrial proceedings.

 Commodities-Related Litigation.
 GSI is among the defendants named in a number of putative class actions filed beginning on August 1, 2013 and consolidated in the U.S. District Court for the Southern District of New York.
 The complaints generally allege violations of federal antitrust laws and state laws in connection with the storage of aluminium and aluminium trading.
 The complaints seek declaratory, injunctive and other equitable relief as well as unspecified monetary damages, including treble damages.
 On August 29, 2014, the court granted the Goldman Sachs defendants' motion to dismiss.
 Certain plaintiffs appealed on September 24, 2014, and the remaining plaintiffs sought to amend their complaints in October 2014.
 On March 26, 2015, the court granted in part and denied in part plaintiffs' motions for leave to amend their complaints, rejecting their monopolisation claims and most state law claims but permitting their antitrust conspiracy claims and certain parallel state law and unjust enrichment claims to proceed.
-The court directed the remaining plaintiffs to file their amended complaints, which they did on April 9, 2015.
+Plaintiffs filed amended complaints on April 9, 2015.
 Plaintiffs later voluntarily dismissed their state law claims.
 On March 25, 2016, the plaintiffs moved for class certification.
 On April 25, 2016, the court denied plaintiffs' motions for leave to further amend their complaints.